jeffsikes/mastodon-featured-profiles/README.md

 It's not production ready.
 This is just a local development toy.

-It's MIT licensed so you can use it however you want.
+You can use it however you want.

 ### How to start